eric-humane/nanoVLM/README.md

 model.push_to_hub("my-awesome-nanovlm-model")
 ```

-The model will be saved on the Hub as a config file `config.json` and a weights file `model.safetensors`.
+The model will be saved on the Hub as a config file `config.json` and a weights file `model.pt`.
 A modelcard `README.md` will also be generated for you with some high-level information.
 Feel free to update it manually to explain your work.

 If the repo does not exist, it will be created for you.
 By default the repo will be public.
 You can pass `private=True` if you don't want to share publicly.